DIPlib/diplib/doc/src/DIPimage/04_dip_image.md

 either the size of an image, or an image whose size is to be copied.
 For example, `a*xx(a)` is an image multiplied by its x-coordinates.

+When calling a *DIPimage* function that expects a `dip_image` object as input, but using a numeric array as input instead, the array is silently converted to a `dip_image` object as if calling `dip_image(argument)`.
+This behavior is slightly different for arithmetic operations, see \ref sec_dum_dip_image_tensors.

 \section sec_dum_dip_image_displaying Displaying `dip_image` objects

 When a *MATLAB* command does not end with a semicolon, the display method